josephforson285/finance_math/README.md

-Stochastic Processes & Derivative Pricing in Continuous Time
+# Stochastic Processes & Derivative Pricing in Continuous Time

-This repository contains two closely related projects in stochastic calculus and mathematical finance, implemented in Python.
-Together, they provide a coherent workflow from Brownian motion modeling to option pricing, Monte Carlo valuation, and dynamic hedging under the Black–Scholes framework.
+This repository contains two closely related projects in **stochastic calculus** and **mathematical finance**, implemented in Python.
+Together, they provide a coherent workflow from **Brownian motion modeling** to **option pricing, Monte Carlo valuation, and dynamic hedging** under the Black–Scholes framework.

+---

-📁 Contents
+## 📁 Contents

-1️⃣ Brownian Motion & Geometric Brownian Motion
+### 1️⃣ Brownian Motion & Geometric Brownian Motion

-Notebook:
-Brownian_Motion_and_Geometric_Brownian_Motion.ipynb
+**Notebook:**
+`Brownian_Motion_and_Geometric_Brownian_Motion.ipynb`

 This notebook simulates:

-Standard Brownian Motion (Wₜ) as a cumulative sum of Gaussian increments.
+- Standard **Brownian Motion (Wₜ)** constructed as a cumulative sum of Gaussian increments.

-Geometric Brownian Motion (GBM) defined by
+- **Geometric Brownian Motion (GBM)** defined by

-St=S0exp⁡((μ−12σ2)t+σWt),
-S
-t
-	​

-=S
-0
-	​

-exp((μ−
-2
-1
-	​

-σ
-2
-)t+σW
-t
-	​

-),
+  \[
+  S_t = S_0 \exp\left((\mu - \tfrac{1}{2}\sigma^2)t + \sigma W_t\right),
+  \]
   which is the classical model for asset prices in continuous time.

-Key ideas illustrated
+**Key ideas illustrated**

-Construction of Wiener increments
+- Construction of Wiener increments

-Monte Carlo simulation of multiple sample paths
+- Monte Carlo simulation of multiple sample paths

-Effect of drift and volatility on asset dynamics
+- Effect of drift and volatility on asset dynamics

-Positivity and exponential growth of GBM
+- Positivity and exponential growth of GBM

 This notebook provides the stochastic foundation used in the second project.

+---

-2️⃣ Quadratic Option Pricing, Monte Carlo, and Delta Hedging
+### 2️⃣ Quadratic Option Pricing, Monte Carlo, and Delta Hedging

-Notebook:
-Quadratic_Option_Pricing_Monte_Carlo_and_Delta_Hedging.ipynb
+**Notebook:**
+`Quadratic_Option_Pricing_Monte_Carlo_and_Delta_Hedging.ipynb`

-This notebook studies a European quadratic option using three complementary approaches:
+This notebook studies a **European quadratic option** under the Black–Scholes model using three complementary approaches:

-(a) Closed-form pricing and sensitivities
+#### (a) Closed-form pricing and sensitivities

-Analytical price
+- Analytical option price \( V(t,S) \)
-V(t,S)
-V(t,S) derived under the Black–Scholes model

-Explicit computation of the delta
+- Explicit computation of the delta

-Comparison with a standard European call option
+- Comparison with a standard European call option

-Visualization of payoff, price, profit, and delta surfaces
+- Visualization of payoff, price, profit, and delta functions

-(b) Monte Carlo valuation
+#### (b) Monte Carlo valuation

-Simulation of terminal stock prices under GBM
+- Simulation of terminal stock prices under GBM

-Estimation of the option price via Monte Carlo
+- Monte Carlo estimation of the option price

-Repeated experiments to illustrate convergence
+- Repeated simulations to illustrate convergence

-Reduction of variance as the number of simulations increases
+- Variance reduction as the number of samples increases

-(c) Dynamic replication and hedging error
+#### (c) Dynamic replication and hedging error

-Implementation of a self-financing delta-hedging strategy
+- Implementation of a self-financing delta-hedging strategy

-Discrete-time rebalancing of the replication portfolio
+- Discrete-time portfolio rebalancing

-Comparison of portfolio value and option price along sample paths
+- Comparison between the replication portfolio and option price

-Empirical distribution of hedging errors, showing unbiased replication on average
+- Empirical distribution of hedging errors showing unbiased replication on average

+---

+## 🧠 Skills & Concepts Demonstrated

+- Stochastic processes and Brownian motion
+- Black–Scholes modeling
+- Monte Carlo simulation and convergence analysis
+- Option pricing and sensitivity analysis (Greeks)
+- Dynamic delta hedging and replication error
+- Numerical experiments and financial visualization

+---

+## 🛠️ Technologies Used

+- Python
+- NumPy
+- SciPy
+- Matplotlib

+---

+## 👥 Authors

+**Kenny**
+**Joseph**